craig8/volttron-installer/README.md

 Routing happens in the `__init__.py` file where it displays our `home.py`/Overview page.
 Our dynamically routered pages also are managed in this `__init__.py` file.
 Dynamic routes are created once a `PlatformTile` instance is created in the home page.

 Each program tile instance houses their own view and each of these views are their own objects.
-These objects communicate through a shared `Platform` instance with `ObjectCommunicator` acting as their event bus allowing for a shared state and efficient way of writing and reading from a central, what i deem a, __psuedo database__.
+These objects communicate through a shared `Platform` instance with `ObjectCommunicator` acting as their event bus allowing for a shared state and efficient way of writing and reading from a central, what i deem a, __pseudo database__.
 You can see how it works under `components/platform_components/platform.py` and inspecting how `platform_tabs/agent_config.py` or `platform_tabs/platform_config.py` use the shared instance with something like ctrl + F __self.platform__.

 ## Noticable Flaws Within Code Base

 There is lots of confusing structure design going on.
 For example, in `platform_tile.py`, the whole page platform routing and display happens in this file even though the name suggests it would be more or less a component.
-This file also is the constructer for the program view's tabs.
+This file also is the constructor for the program view's tabs.
 Taking a look at the section in `ProgramTile` instance where the `PlatformConfig` instance is created, you see that we pass in containers and text fields.
-This doesnt really make sense because we can still pass everything up into the main shared instance of `Program`.
+This doesn't really make sense because we can still pass everything up into the main shared instance of `Program`.
 And to write to the shared instance we would simply have something like `self.program.address = textfield.value`.
 Everything still works but realistically the only thing that needs to be passed is the shared instance.

 The whole `components/platformcomponents` dir is just so weird... platform.py isnt even a component its so much more and i dont even know why `agent.py` is even in `componenets/` either i messed up a little bit

-There is also alot of redundent files which in my opinion clutter up the workspace.
+There is also a lot of redundant files which in my opinion clutter up the workspace.
 Files like `config_manager.py` and `platform_manager.py` under `views` have no use.

 The main overview tabs withing the `views` dir, `global_config_store.py`, `agent_setup.py`, and `host_tabs.py` all share really similar code.
 Their forms are really similarly coded and it would be nice to break it apart.
 But they work nonetheless.

 ## Developer checklist

 [] Have a way to update all UI components with any additions or edits to the `global_hosts`, `global_drivers`, or `global_agents` variables under `/modules/global_configs` | One way I've thought about going about this was to create some sort of observer instance for each of these variables and have each platform subscribe to a signal like "update_global_ui" and once this observer instance sees changes, publishes the "update_global_ui" signal.
-These signals could all be possible with the `class ObjectCommunicator` in `platform.py` most likely by instantiating one instance of Object Communicator and passing it into the `Platform` object aswell as the observer instance object we've been talking about.
+These signals could all be possible with the `class ObjectCommunicator` in `platform.py` most likely by instantiating one instance of Object Communicator and passing it into the `Platform` object as well as the observer instance object we've been talking about.

-[] inside a `PlatformTile` isntance, clicking on an agent in agent config should bring up their agent specific configuration store underneath.
+[] inside a `PlatformTile` instance, clicking on an agent in agent config should bring up their agent specific configuration store underneath.

 [] inside a `PlatformTile` instance, we need to deem what are the suitable requirements for a platform to be deployed and be able to deploy a platform and write that instance to `platforms.json`